Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Who Is Mot?

-Like many gods within the pantheon of Canaanite mythology, Mot was a god that symbolized a vital part of the ever-changing seasons.
-In this case, he represented the “death” of crops and the dry, infertile seasons that inflicted the present-day Middle Eastern region.
+Like many gods within the pantheon of Canaanite mythology, Mot was a god that symbolized a vital part of the cycle of seasons.
+In this case, he represented the “death” of crops and the dry, infertile seasons that afflicted the present-day Middle Eastern region.

 In addition, he was a god that existed well before the emergence of Judaism and eventually found himself losing influence and “dying” out in the region.
 Or did he?

 Much like the cyclical battles he was known for, Mot never really went away.
 The Old Testament of the Bible doesn’t mention him by name—unlike his nemesis, Baal—but many scholars believe that his name, translated, has become the personification of death mentioned in the sacred text.
 There are also indications that Mot may have been the inspiration for the iconic Grim Reaper.